∞ generated and posted on 2016.02.27 ∞

 Considering it has no voice over and is not very detailed, the above video nonetheless is surprisingly effective.

-Crystalline precipitation within bile that can lead to pain, obstruction of bile release, and also infections.
+Gallstones | Crystalline precipitation within bile that can lead to pain, obstruction of bile release, and also infections. |

+Gallstones form particularly within the gallbladder but can pass into the various associated ducts, where obstruction of bile movement can as a consequence occur.
+Obstruction of ducts can be life threatening particularly to the extent that movement of pancreatic juices is obstructed.
 Gallstones can be differentiated particularly into what are known as "cholesterol" stones versus "pigment" stones, depending on their chemical make up.
 Cholesterol stones consist, not surprisingly, primarily of cholesterol.
-Pigment stones consist as well of the pigment and heme breakdown compound known as bilirubin.
+Pigment stones consist as well of the pigment and heme breakdown compound known as bilirubin. |

 Links to terms of possible interest: Common bile duct, Choledocholithiasis, Cholelithiasis, Cystic duct, Duodenum, Gallbladder, Gallstone